Chapter 8 Advising Travelers With Specific Needs

 Registration with Embassies

-Travelers should register before departure with the US embassy in the destination country, so that the local consulate is aware of their presence, and they may be accounted for and included in evacuation plans.
-They should also consider supplemental health insurance to cover medical care and evacuation should they become ill or injured.
+Travelers should register with the US embassy in the destination country before departure, so that the local consulate is aware of their presence, and they may be accounted for and included in evacuation plans.
+They should also consider supplemental travel, travel health, and medical evacuation insurance to cover medical care and evacuation should they become ill or injured.
 See the Department of State website for additional information (https://travelregistration.state.gov/ibrs/ui).

-Returning aid workers should be advised to seek medical care if they sustained injuries during their travel or become ill on return.
+Returning humanitarian aid workers should be advised to seek medical care if they sustained injuries during their travel or become ill after returning.
 To ensure proper evaluation, they should advise their providers of the nature of their recent travel.

 - Callahan MV, Hamer DH.
 On the medical edge: preparation of expatriates, refugee and disaster relief workers, and Peace Corps volunteers.
 Infect Dis Clin North Am.
 2005 Mar;19(1):85–101.